Updated: Oct 27

 Create slippers to warm the hearts and toes of women and children living in shelters.
-Slippers can be knitted, crocheted, stitched with a sewing machine or by hand.
+Slippers can be knitted, crocheted, or stitched with a sewing machine or by hand.

-Provides hand knit and crocheted items such as scarves, lap shawls, hats and other related accessories to those in shelters, hospitals, nursing homes and hospices.
+Provides hand-knit and crocheted items such as scarves, lap shawls, hats, and other related accessories to those in shelters, hospitals, nursing homes, and hospices.

 Children Affected By Trauma Or Illness

-Hand knit or crocheted bears provide comfort and hope to children affected by HIV/AIDS in emerging nations.
+Hand-knit or crocheted bears provide comfort and hope to children affected by HIV/AIDS in emerging nations.
 Knit adorable bears for these kids!

 Alzheimer's / Breast Cancer